camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 - `camunda:mapDecisionResult` (no mapping happens)
 - `camunda:decisionRefTenantId`

 A business rule task can also _behave like a service task_ to allow integration of third-party rule engines.
-In this case, the following attributes can also be migrated as described above for the service task migration.
+In this case, all attributes described above for the service task migration can also be converted.

 ### Call activities